Mach36/Mach36/README.md

 ## Hey Folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30">

-I'm an Undergraduate at IIT Bombay.
+I am a Senior Software Analyst at Deutsche India with a focus on building scalable, enterprise-grade platforms that solve high-stakes business challenges.
 I love to explore different domains of computer science & have a keen interest in ML and AI

 I like to learn new stuff & am always up for challenges!
 Being an enthusiatic programmer, I am always ready to discuss interesting ideas & projects.